plentymarkets/plugin-multi-channel-otto/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# OTTO plugin for plentymarkets 7.x
+# OTTO Market plugin for plentymarkets 7.x

-This is the OTTO plugin developed by plentymarkets.
-OTTO is already integrated in your plentymarkets 7 system.
+This is the OTTO Market plugin developed by plentymarkets.
+OTTO Market is already integrated in your plentymarkets 7 system.

 ## Requirements